Muneef-Nk/carousel_text/README.md

-# CarouselWord
+# CarouselText

-CarouselWord is a customizable animated text widget for Flutter applications.
+CarouselText is a customizable animated text widget for Flutter applications.
 It allows you to rotate words dynamically using different animations like typing, fading, and sliding effects.

 ## 📌 Features
 - 🎨 **Multiple animation types**: Typing, Fade, Slide